kneitinger/dotfiles/README.md

 to [rofi](https://davedavenport.github.io/rofi/) for fast, easy, launching.
 * `picnote`: Begins an interactive screengrabbing box with scrot and then displays the image in a minimal view.
 Good for quick temporary graphical references
+* `pauseyoutube`: Locates a window title containing "Youtube", moves the cursor to the center of the window, left-clicks, and restores your mouse to it's initial position